Who is this Jay Manning guy anyway?

 My Turbulent Ride to Freedom from Porn

-This was a whole other thing that nothing had prepared me for.
-Half the time I didn’t even make the connection between what was happening to me and the fact that I’d stopped watching porn.
+This was a new experience that nothing had prepared me for.
+Half the time I didn’t even make the connection that the things I was experiencing were actually porn withdrawal symptoms.

-There were also times when I felt like I’d made progress in getting past these problems, only for it to seem later like I’d gone backwards.
+Once I did, there were also times when I felt like I’d made progress in getting past these problems, only for it to seem later like I’d gone backwards.
+As I learned, the process isn’t linear.

 The good news is that all of those challenges were just temporary.
 For me, it took about 3 months or so before all the porn withdrawal symptoms stopped, and at least 6 continuous months of total porn abstinence before all my porn-related problems went away.

-Now I’m ridiculously happy to say that my porn use and all of its consequences are a thing of the past.
+Now I’m happy and proud to say that my porn use and all of its consequences are a thing of the past.
 Woot woot! :)

 The Awesome Present